jskress/builder-tool/docs/guides/java.rst

 The Java language support makes the following tasks available:

+``init``
+    Initializes project files and directory structure for a Java project.
+It assumes that IntelliJ is the IDE of choice and initializes those files as well.
+The task will consume three variables (use the ``--set`` CLI option):

+    ``title``
+        The title for the project.

+    ``version``
+        The initial version number for the project.

+    ``package``
+        The top-level Java package to use.
+This will produce the appropriate directory structure.

 ``clean``
     Removes the build and distribution directories, if they exist.
 It is not an error if they don't.